Photo by Dmitry Ratushny on Unsplash

 - Choose your tool - There are lots of tools available but even more intriguing to me was her mention of using mindmaps as a way of presenting the information.
 She called Excel (and Word) not pretty or creative but getting the job done which is what I needed.
 Choose the tool for you that get the job done.

-- Create Your Categories - This is a great list that includes items for your ancestor and events that also could have impacted your ancestor.
+- Create Your Categories - There is a great list of categories at "the Armchair Genealogist" blog.
+These include items directly related to your ancestor and also events that may have impacted their lives.
 I suggest you check it out!

 - Identify Your Time Frame - This is basically scoping your work and research so it answers what you need and does not become too onerous.
 My scope was two generations before my great grandmother and one generation after.
 But it really needs to be what is needed for your purposes and what you are working to accomplish.